aplater/soc2-compliance/policies/password.md

 a. *Rotation requirements*

     i.
 The latest NIST recommendations on memorized secrets discourages the application of periodic password change rules (SP 800-63B Section 5.1.1.2 paragraph 9).
-However, if a credential is suspected of being compromised, the password in question should be change immediately and the Engineering/Security team should be notified at incident@fusion-it.ca
+However, if a credential is suspected of being compromised, the password in question should be change immediately and the security incident manager should be notified at incident@fusion-it.ca

 a. *Password complexity*